Learn More About Puppy Raising

 Puppies live in puppy raiser homes as a part of the family.
 They must learn how to behave both at home and out in public.
 Training and socialization are very important and raisers must be willing to work with puppies using the guidelines set forth by ACTS.

 We consider puppy raising to be not only an individual endeavor, but also a group project.
 We practice in group classes and puppy raisers are encouraged to enjoy the company and assistance of other raisers by practicing in teams or in small groups.
 Each ACTS volunteer is considered an important part of every graduating team whether they were the puppy raiser or not.
-Everyone is invited to attend graduation and celebrate the teams that complete their training.
+Everyone is invited to attend graduation and celebrate.

-Sometimes our puppies let us know that they are not suited for service dog or facility therapy dog work, in which case they are placed as Dream Dogs with appropriate families.
-Our ACTS family is proud of all of our dogs and we celebrate the placement of each of them.
+Sometimes our puppies let us know that they are not suited for service dog or facility therapy dog work, in which case they may be placed in an alternative career or as Dream Dogs with appropriate families.
+Our ACTS family is proud of all of our dogs and we celebrate that they end up where they are meant to be.

 Puppy raising can be one of the most fulfilling volunteer opportunities available.
 Seeing how the life of an individual can be changed by a dog is an amazing experience.
 In addition to the joy that is seen in the end-product, puppy raisers grow and learn in their dog training skills.
 They create new and often long-lasting friendships.
 They meet and work with some wonderful dogs.
 And finally, there is that feeling that can only come from giving of yourself and your time to others.